 Disneyland Paris: Our Full Review and Best Tips!

-Disneyland Paris consists of two theme parks (Disneyland Park and Walt Disney Studios), Disney Village, and the on-site Disney hotels.
+Disneyland Paris consists of two theme parks: Disneyland Park and Walt Disney Studios.
+The property also contains the Disney Village and the on-site Disney hotels.

-When you walk into Disneyland Paris, you’ll get to explore the following lands:
+When you walk into Disneyland Park, you’ll get to explore the following lands:

 • Main Street, USA